pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step8.md

 ```

 As a result of this operation, we should receive the same data structure in the response as the one we defined in our **SessionUserV1** class.
-The parameter that’s of most importance to us right now is the session ID - the value of the last id field.
+The parameter that's of most importance to us right now is the session ID - the value of the last id field.

-Login as User1 to receive access to the Beacons microservice’s methods.
+Login as User1 to receive access to the Beacons microservice's methods.
 This can be done with the following command:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "{\"login\": \"user1@gmail.com\", \"password\":\"12345678\"}" http://localhost:8080/api/v1/signin